bernie-ph/testrepo/README.md

 # testrepo
-used in september of 1962 fall semester
+used in August 2024 fall semester